-Creating templates for Custom Conformance Packs - AWS Config
+Creating templates for Custom Conformance Packs for AWS Config - AWS Config

 A custom conformance pack is a unique collection of AWS Config rules and remediation actions that you can deploy together in an account and an AWS Region, or across an organization in AWS Organizations.